ZubaerRahman/TrainerManager/README.md

+2nd year university project for 'Software Engineering' module.

 Manage and organize trainers by assigning them to specific courses and bookings in a calendar.
-Built using React + Firebase, with Material UI library.
+Built using React + Redux + Firebase.
+Designed with Material UI library.
 Calendar built from scratch using MomentJs library.

 Hosted at https://segroup23.firebaseapp.com/